Infomaniak/android-kDrive/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-*Note: English is the preferred language, but if you prefer you can write in French.
-L'anglais est la langue préférée, mais si vous préférez, vous pouvez écrire en français.*
+*Note: Please write your issue only in english*

 **Description**
 A clear and concise description of what the bug is.